tobeyleonard/tobeyleonard.github.io/_pages/about.md

 <br/>

 <div>
-<div style="font-size:15pt"><strong>Advanced Optical transmission and endoscopy</strong></div>
+<div style="font-size:15pt"><strong>Advanced Optical communication and endoscopy</strong></div>
   <hr>
 </div>
 <div style="font-size:11pt ;  font-style:italic">
  <img width="200" align="left"  hspace= 10px  src="../images/图片3.jpg"/>
-<p align = "justify">Optical transmission plays an important role in communication and imaging.
+<p align = "justify">Optical communication plays an important role in communication and imaging.
 Although optical fiber possess the abilities of lossless and low cost, it is difficult to operate separately because of its small size and limited mode utilization.
 We have jointly developed some devices based on cross section of the end of fiber, which can adjust and control the fiber mode, further simplifying the size of devices after mode separation, and saving space costs for increasing communication channels and ultracompact imaging devices. </p>
-<p align = "justify">Collaborators: Prof. Fei Xu (Nanjing Univ., Nanjing) and his doctorial student Haotian Xu </p>
+<p align = "justify">Collaborators: Prof. Fei Xu, Dr. Yifeng Xiong, Mr. Haotian Xu (Nanjing Univ., Nanjing) </p>
 </div>
 <br/>